Aladdin (1992 Disney film): Sequels and spin-offs

 Before the theatrical release of Aladdin, Disney commissioned Tad Stones and Alan Zaslove to produce an animated series of Aladdin, following the recently developed one of The Little Mermaid.
 Stones liked the character of Iago and wanted him in the cast, so he came up with an idea for a followup story that would free him from Jafar to join Aladdin.
-Stones suggested turning it into a wholesale direct-to-video sequel, as opposed to an hourlong television special, and The Return of Jafar was released in June 1994.
+Stones suggested turning it into a wholesale direct-to-video sequel, as opposed to an hourlong television special, and The Return of Jafar was released on May 20, 1994.
 The film saw the debut of a new character, Abis Mal, voiced by Jason Alexander, and all of the original cast returned, except for Robin Williams, replaced by Dan Castellaneta, and Douglas Seale, replaced by Val Bettin.

 The plot focuses mainly on Jafar seeking revenge on Aladdin.
 However, this time, with Iago on Aladdin's side, Abis Mal becomes Jafar's new henchman.
 Aside from a preview on The Disney Channel in early 1994, the Aladdin TV series followed in September on the syndicated The Disney Afternoon block.
 The episodes focused on Aladdin's adventures after the events of the second film.
 In 1996, the final sequel to Aladdin, Aladdin and the King of Thieves was released on video.
 The story concludes as Aladdin and Jasmine are about to be married and Aladdin discovers that his father is still alive, but is the king of all thieves in Agrabah.

-The Aladdin characters made a crossover with Hercules: The Animated Series, and were featured as guests in the television series, House of Mouse, and related works to those series—Jafar was the leader of the villains in Mickey's House of Villains.
+The Aladdin characters made a crossover with Hercules: The Animated Series, and were featured as guests in the television series, House of Mouse, and related works to those series — Jafar was the leader of the villains in Mickey's House of Villains.